RafSwiggers/ravotter2/README.md

 The nav bar is completely opaque when at the top, turning into a sticky navigation bar fitting the theme as soon as the user scrolls down.
 It does not affect the main landing, but does become a useful, ever-present tool when scrolling down.
 As such, it is non-disruptive without losing function.

 ## Parallax
-The headers are images fitting the content of the page and showing of out atmosphere.
+The headers are images fitting the content of the page and highlighting the atmosphere. they are full-width and scroll under the page content, bringing the content into focus.
+It also makes the content fresh and clean.